 This memorable layout will challenge the accomplished players with pinched landing areas, strategically placed bunkers, tough greens, forced carries, elevated tee boxes, blind shots, and challenging approach shots.
 Average golfers can pick a set of tee boxes that fits their handicap and have a fun yet demanding round.
 The front tees at Vaaler Creek are very friendly for the ladies or very high handicappers.
-You'll want to play this course again because the second round on Vaaler Creek will probably save you quite a few stokes thanks to some hard learned lessons on where not to hit the ball during the first round.
+From the tips the course is challenging with a slope of 73 and a rating of 140!
+You'll want to play this course again because the second round on Vaaler Creek will probably save you quite a few stokes thanks to some hard-learned lessons on where not to hit the ball during the first round.

-The Vaaler Creek fairways were in very good condition when we played in September and most are ample with a very playable first cut – but miss the cut and you’re in the trees, creeks, ponds, or natural areas and will most likely need to reload.
-On the way to the green you’ll encounter strategically placed bunkers, blind shots, elevated tee boxes, rolling contoured fairways, forced carries, a couple risk reward shots, dog legs, blind shots, and more to keep you on your game.
+The Vaaler Creek fairways were in very good condition when we played in April (even though they were still emerging from being dormant) and most are ample with a very playable first cut – but miss the cut and you’re in the trees, creeks, ponds, or natural areas and will most likely need to reload.
+On the way to the green you’ll encounter strategically placed bunkers, blind shots, elevated tee boxes, rolling contoured fairways, forced carries, a couple risk-reward shots, dog legs, blind shots, and more to keep you on your game - it just doesn't get much more fun than all that!
 With a slope and rating of 140 and 73, Vaaler Creek Golf Club is no walk in the park and it will give you a run for your money.
 From the tips it's a little short at 6864 but seems to play much longer.

 The front nine is a little harder, seems a little prettier, and has some very challenging greens.
 While the back has three fantastic holes.
 Both sides at Vaaler Creek have some really fun, unique, and memorable holes.
 For example:

 The majority of the bunkers are strategically placed or guarding the greens.
 They vary in size, are fairly steep and deep, and have soft thick sand.
-When played they could use some TLC around the edges to get rid of the grass.
 The good news is that there aren't a lot of bunkers and they seem easy to avoid.

-The only negative is that thanks to record heat and the severe drought, some of the ponds and creeks were dry.
+The only negative is that thanks to record heat and the drought, some of the ponds and creeks are dry.